 And he’s here and then he was supportive after the fact – and there are some places, some people after they get paid, they don’t return your phone call and you know, but my experience was very good, I’m very happy with the experience and very happy with the results.
 And I mean even talking here, I like the sound of my voice now, you know?

 Dennis: I like to talk aloud, I have a real boom voice but I find myself in my rooms with foam that I keep things a lot smoother.
 Had you had diffusion on your rear wall before?

 Sam: We had – no. I had what I’d call positive diffusion; just 2 pieces of wood on an angle and some foam behind it.
-But it was mainly like a bass trap.
-And the bass trap that was – some time like I said I used to have like two mixes.
+But it was mainly as a bass trap.
+And the bass trap that was – sometimes like I said I used to have like two mixes.
 And sometimes I was thinking of doing like 3 mixes.
 One just for people sitting there so if I had a show and people were sitting there, I would fire up that, like that mix, so it was not so much bass.
 It’s like chasing your tail.

 Sam: And you don’t want to be chasing your tail because you don’t get paid for chasing your tail.

 Dennis: Alright, I want to talk a little bit more about diffusion on the rear wall in control rooms because if you’re going to treat any surface and alert diffusion is expensive, I get it.
 I built this stuff, there are a lot of parts, there’s a lot of labor that goes into it.
 The materials are not too bad but the labor is expensive.
 There is a lot of pieces.
 But that rear wall can contribute so much to your – so many issues to your mix that you’ve got to treat it.